-New Jersey Student Learning Standard (NJSLS) L.5.2B,E
+New Jersey Student Learning Standard (NJSLS) L.5.2C,E

 NJSLS: L.5.2.
 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
-L.5.2.B.
-Use a comma to separate an introductory element from the rest of the sentence.
+L.5.2.C.
+Use a comma to set off the words yes and no (e.g., Yes, thank you), to set off a tag question from the rest of the sentence (e.g., It's true, isn't it?), and to indicate direct address (e.g., Is that you, Steve?).